ohanhi/wtf/README.md

 ### Dispatchers everywhere

 Traditional Flux has only one single Dispatcher placed between Actions and Stores.
+This obviously does not scale.
 WTF allows you to have multiple Dispatchers, between any two entities you wish, with a simple programming model.
 You could place a reactive Dispatcher between Stores and Views, and even a Dispatcher between Dispatchers.
 This enables data flow to automatically propagate between unidirectional Dispatchers.

 ```js
 import * as WTF from 'wtf-flux';